awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-run-lambda-function-remotely-tutorial.md

 1. Choose **Configure**\.

-## Invoke a Lambda function from Slack<a name="invoke-lambda-function"></a>
+## Step 5: Invoke a Lambda function from Slack<a name="invoke-lambda-function"></a>

-You can invoke Lambda functions from Slack using AWS CLI syntax after configuring a chatbot in AWS Chatbot\.
+After you configure a chatbot in AWS Chatbot, you can invoke Lambda functions from Slack using AWS CLI syntax\.
 To interact with AWS Chatbot in Slack, enter **@aws** followed by an AWS CLI command\.
 For more information, see [Running AWS CLI commands from Slack channels](chatbot-cli-commands.md) in the *AWS Chatbot Administrator Guide\.*

 **To invoke a Lambda function**